-Twice baked, savory sweet potatoes stuffed with creamy goat cheese, sautéed balsamic onions, and rosemary.
+The most delicious twice-baked savory sweet potatoes stuffed with creamy goat cheese, sautéed balsamic onions, and rosemary.
+Vegetarian and gluten-free.

 I love sweet potatoes.

 Of course, Travis doesn’t like them too much.
 Isn’t that how it always works?